Avoid Excessive Exertion & Exercise In Hot Weather;drink Plenty Of Water:Health Expert - UrduPoint

 Avoid Excessive Exertion & Exercise In Hot Weather;drink Plenty Of Water:Health Expert

-Dr Arif suggest that sprinkling water on the clothes could also help dissipate the heat.
+Dr Arif suggested that sprinkling water on the clothes could also help dissipate the heat.

 Wearing sunscreen, and using a wide-brimmed hat or cap can also protect the face and skin from the effects of heat and sun damage.